-Every year in the United States, an under reported number of more than 700 women die, in their efforts to birth life into the world, and thousands more come close to death.
-Due to inconsistencies in Maternal Death-reporting guidelines, it is estimated that the true number of maternal deaths in the U.S. is closer to 3000-4000 every year.
+Every year in the United States, thousands of women die, in their efforts to birth life into the world, and thousands more come close to death.
+The CDC reported that in 2020, an estimated 3,922 women died from pregnancy and childbirth related issues, and another 275,000 came close to death.
 In fact, according to Amnesty International, more than a third of all women who give birth in the USA (1.7 million women each year) experience some type of complication that has an adverse effect on their health.

 Bringing life into the world is a beautiful and most precious accomplishment.
 However, far too many women have given their own lives or good health in order to do so.
 With approximately 8 billion people in the world, the health risks a woman takes during pregnancy and childbirth; both short and long-term, are often overlooked, taken for granted, and rarely acknowledged.

 Before mothers began changing diapers, breast or bottle feeding, cooking, cleaning, laundering, getting us ready for school, helping with homework, taking us to soccer practice, nursing our physical and emotional wounds; before they gave us up for adoption, abused or neglected us; they first, put their health, and their very lives at risk, to birth us into the world.